-Stevens response was, “You gotta press hard!”
+And Stevens' response was, “You gotta press hard!”

 My reply was, “I AM pressing hard!”

-“No, you gotta press REAL hard!”
+He said, “No, you gotta press REAL hard!”

-Our Platoon Leader, Second Lieutenant Herrington, gave the order, “Attack!”
+Lieutenant Herrington gave the order, “Attack!”

-As we arrived at the base of the bluff, the platoon split up and headed up individual trails.
-As I drove our tank along our trail, I came to my next obstacle.
-Across the trail were three or four felled trees and numerous branches in a bunch in an attempt to create a road block.
-On retrospect, I believe these bunched up trees was a crude warning to stay away from the top of this plateau for some reason.
+At the base of the densely wooded plateau slope we headed up a narrow trail.
+As I drove our tank along the path, I came to my next obstacle.
+Across the trail were three or four felled trees and numerous branches in a bunch to make a roadblock.
+In retrospect, I believe these bunched up trees was a crude warning to stay away from the top of this plateau for some reason.
 Over the intercom I excitedly asked what I should do.